-The scalable formats of W3C's Scalable Vector Graphics (SVG) [12] and Adobe, Inc.'s Portable Document Format (PDF) [13] are particularly interesting and support of collaborative viewers for them is a major advantage of Garnet System.
+The scalable formats W3C's Scalable Vector Graphics (SVG) [12] and Adobe, Inc.'s Portable Document Format (PDF) [13] are particularly interesting and support of collaborative viewers for them is a major advantage of Garnet System.
 Scalability implies that each client can resize and scroll while preserving correct positions of pointers and annotations for their various resolutions.
 SVG is useful as it is already available for Adobe Illustrator [14] and both PowerPoint and Macromedia Flash are exportable to this syntax.
 Currently there is a Flash (which is a binary 2D vector graphics format) to SVG converter [15] from the University of Nottingham; OpenOffice.org's OpenOffice [16] exports PowerPoint to SVG.

 We would recommend building SVG exports into tools like whiteboards and 2D scientific visualizations to allow convenient interchange among these different 2D presentation tools [1].
-W3C's Annotea [17] allows similar general collaborative viewers for desktop computers to support collaborative annotations, which are anchored to objects within the SVG document.
-Meanwhile, Garnet system supports collaborative annotation at general pixel positions, which are then rendered at appropriate scaled position on each client synchronously.
+W3C's Annotea [17] allows similar general collaborative viewers to support collaborative annotation, which is anchoring to objects within the SVG document.
+Meanwhile, our system supports collaborative annotation at general pixel positions, which are then rendered at appropriate scaled position on each client synchronously.

-An exported SVG document in the Garnet System is shared by broadcasting its URI and the PDA adaptor subscribes to this information.
-Each PDA adaptor renders the image appropriately for different types of wireless devices.
+An exported SVG document is shared by its URI in the Garnet System and the PDA adaptor subscribes to this information.
+Each PDA adaptor renders the image for various types of wireless devices.
 We define SVG elements for low-resolution devices with Cascading Style Sheets (CSS) on the PDA adaptor.
 Display types of small wireless devices are various: from 16bits color with 320x320 resolution [18] to 1 bit gray scale with 160x160 resolution [19].
 Every image rendered by PDA adaptor is transferred to each device as a JPEG image format.
-We have developed the integrated client application for Compag Inc.'s iPAQ, which displays the JPEG image transmitted by HHMS from the PDA adaptor.
+We have developed the integrated client application for Compaq Inc.'s iPAQ, which displays the JPEG image transmited by HHMS from the PDA adaptor.